 Volunteer experience: This section is optional, but if you think your Volunteer section is an asset including it is a good idea.

 References: In Germany, it is not common to include contact details of references in your resume.
 Instead, written references are preferred.
-According to Georgia Hädicke at Graduateland, “in Germany references usually come in a written form (“Arbeitszeugnis”) which every employee is entitled to receive from a company when they finish a job.”
+These written references, referred to as “Arbeitszeugnis” are given to each employee once they are relieved from their duties.

 German recruiters and employers value a well-organized and detailed CV that is clear and direct about your experiences and skill set.
 Ensuring that you have the right information packaged in the right way can be the difference between a call back and a resume tossed away.